PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 `Vested Details` is applicable only for `RSA`, `RSU` & `Carried Interest`.

+In NQSO and ISO, shares needed to be exercised after the vest date.
+In RSA, RSU and Carried interest, vesting is done automatically.
+So here exercise action is not required.
+Instead, here application allows to enter Vested Details.

 ## Entity Details

 #### Price at Vest

 Applicable only for `RSU` & `RSA`.

-Price at user adding a vesting details.
+Price at which stock is vested.
 Decimal is not allowed.
 Its a mandatory field.

 #### Vested Gain